 CREATING A CLASS

-Credo Academy gives preference in filling studio space to courses which best meet the following criteria:
+Credo Academy gives preference in filling studio space to courses that best meet the following criteria:

 - The class does not duplicate another class offered by Credo.

-- Classes at the high school level include an appropriate amount of work to award a credit for student transcripts.
+- Classes at the high school level include an appropriate amount of work to award credit for student transcripts.

 - Academically or physically challenging.

-- In academic classes, a Christian worldview is evident.
+- In Credo Academy classes, a Christian worldview is evident.

 If the class you wish to offer does not perfectly meet these criteria, you may still be able to offer it, but preference will be given to those classes which most closely match.

-When you complete the Teacher Application, you will provide Credo with a description of your class and your qualifications and short biography, which Credo will use to publicize your offering.
-When describing your class, think first about what parents and students need so as to position it to attract their business.
-You are free to advertise your own class independently, but teachers are NOT authorized to speak for Credo Academy.
-Teachers who also teach at other institutions are asked not to recruit students out of Credo Academy.
-The Credo Board of Directors handles the management of policies and procedures and day-to-day operations.
+When you complete the application, please provide Credo with a description of your class, your qualifications, and short biography, which Credo will use to publicize your class offering.
+When describing your class, consider what parents and students need and position it to attract their business.
+You may advertise your class independently, but instructors are NOT authorized to speak for Credo Academy.
+Instructors who teach at other institutions are asked not to recruit students out of Credo Academy.
+The Credo Board of Directors handles the management of policies, procedures, and day-to-day operations.

 POLICIES AND PROCEDURES

 2. Setting Class Sizes, Tuition & Fees:

 - Registering with Credo does not guarantee a set salary or number of students.
-Your own proficiency as a teacher and the desirability of your class offerings will determine that.
-We strongly encourage teachers to develop service, competitive, and real-world application components to their courses in order to attract customers and to serve their need for outside verification of their students’ achievements as homeschoolers.
+Your proficiency as a teacher and the desirability of your class offerings will determine the income you make.
+We strongly encourage teachers to develop service, competitive, and real-world application components to their courses to attract students.

 - Credo collects only the students' registration fees and the teachers' administration fees.
-Most schools keep a percentage of the tuition for the classes they offer.
-Our administration fees are based on a tithe (10%) of your tuition.
+The administration fees are based on a percentage (10%) of your tuition.
 For example, for a one-hour class costing $100/ semester, Credo will collect $10 per semester per student from each instructor.
 No registration fee from the instructor will apply when a parent is teaching his own child.